fineanmol/plant-tree/README.md

-🌴 Updated on Fri, 07 Nov 2025 15:14:32 GMT
+🌲 Updated on Sun, 09 Nov 2025 17:43:06 GMT

-> "Simplicity is the soul of efficiency."
+> "Before software can be reusable, it first has to be usable."